muchhalsagar88/docker/README.md

 # DevOps Homework 4 - Advanced Docker

 ## Task 1: File IO using docker containers
-For this task, we have created two images namely `node-reader` and `node-wirter`.
+For this task, we have created two images namely `node-reader` and `node-writer`.
 - Image node-writer: This image installs `Node.js` and `socat` on a Centos base and runs the `main.js` script which randomly generates 20 words and writes to a file(`output.txt`) along with the current timestamp.
 - Image node-reader: This image install `curl` on a Centos base.